How Does Leverage Trading Affect Profit?

 If the market moves in your favor by 50 pips, it would result in a profit of $500.

-Now, imagine this trade without leverage.
+Now, imagine this trade without margin.

 A 50-pip market move would then result in a $2,50 profit.